karanidnani6/BlogsBackup/clmelf2q2001809jvfv9s54co.md

 * `name` specifies the name of your PV.

 * `capacity` defines the storage capacity.

-* `volumeMode` specifies whether it's a filesystem or block device (Filesystem in this case).

 * `accessModes` define the access mode (ReadWriteOnce in this case, indicating that it can be mounted by a single node).